bryandeagle/football/README.md

 # Fantasy Football Auto Pilot 🏈
-This tool sends me a well-formatted email informing me which waivers to choose, and how to set my line-up
+This tool informs me which waivers to choose, and how to set my line-up each week

 ## Installing
 ```